-Level 1 Level 2 \$ Level 3 Total fair value \$
+Level 1 Level 2 Level 3 Total fair value \$

-2021 Collection Assets 805,200 - 805,200

 2022 Collection Assets 805,200 - 805,200

+2023 Collection Assets 1,000,000 - 1,000,000

-The Foundation acquired a Brett Whiteley artwork, 'The Blue bathroom - 1963' during the prior year at auction.
-The artwork has been recorded at its purchase price which is also considered to be its fair value.
+The Foundation acquired a Brett Whiteley artwork, 'The Blue bathroom - 1963' in 2019 at auction.
+The artwork was comprehensively revalued as at 30 June 2023 and a revaluation increment of was \$195k recorded to bring the collection assets to its fair value.
 The fair value of collection assets are confirmed with sufficient regularity to ensure the carrying amounts do not differ from the asset's fair values at reporting date.
 Management's valuation are used if an independent valuation does not take place during an annual reporting period.

 Impairment indicators over collection assets are considered at each reporting date.
-Management have considered the impact of COVID-19 in making this assessment during the current year and consider the recent purchase price to be the most reliable indicator of the fair values of the Foundation's collection assets.
+Management consider the purchase price to be the most reliable indicator of the fair values of the Foundation's collection assets.